mrittickdeb/Rein/README.md

 # Rein

 A cross-platform, remote desktop (started as a couch keyboard replacement utilizing touch-screen devices following the **KISS principle**.
-It allows touchscreen devices to act as a trackpad and keyboard for a desktop system through a locally served web interface.
-This can serve as a standard open interface for upcoming cloud PC/gaming services.
+It allows touchscreen devices and non touch desktop to act as a trackpad and keyboard for a desktop system through a locally served web interface.
+Think this could become some sort of standardization for cloud PC or cloud gaming interfaces, where all providers can push improvements and make them directly available to all platforms.
+Then upcoming providers would only need to think about the infrastructure.
 The project also bring better STT for Linux via phone and other platforms.

 > Contributions are welcome!
 Please leave a star ⭐ to show your support.